Quickly Find Your Google Analytics UA Code

 The secondary way to find the UA code, is to click the gear icon on the bottom left of the screen.
 The find “Tracking Info” in the middle column (make sure you are in the correct property first).
 Click on “Tracking Code” and the UA code will be present at the top of the page.

-Finding the Active UA Code on the Website
+B) Locating the Active UA Code on the Website:

 Open the website url in a desktop browser.
 You will need to locate the html source code of the website; also know as “view source” function.
 Depending on your browser of choice there will be different methods to find the source code; either by mouse, or by keyboard shortcuts.